w3ngm0/SRUS-KW-Games/docs/assessment-tasks.md

 If your implementation did not fail, you must nevertheless explain why the senior developers algorithm has worse space complexity for presorted values.

+> Using the custom sorting algorithm from 5.2.2.
 > The custom sorting algorithm fails on presorted values because it chooses the first element as the pivot.
 > When the input list is already sorted (descending order for this task), this creates a scenario for QuickSort where
 > all other elements compare as "greater than" the pivot, they all get placed into one partition ("left"), while the other ("right") partition is empty.